Anjum799/WeatherAPI/README.md

 ## steps to set up this project
 - clone this project using https://github.com/Anjum799/WeatherAPI.git
-- install the necessary packages by
+- install the necessary packages by using

   pip install - r requirements.txt